-Sites R13 and R10 Claureen
+Sites SR2 R13 and R10 Claureen

-15.91 hectares of residentially zoned land has been provided on sites R13 and R10.
+15.91 10.68 hectares of residentially zoned land has been provided on sites R13 and R10 with an additional; 5.69 hectares in SR2.
+SR2 lands may only be considered for development in accordance with CDP 19.2, Zoning of Lands and the description of Strategic Residential Reserve there under.
 Development of these residential sites shall adopt and promote a holistic approach to the development of an eco-neighbourhood.
 Options include building standards and materials which support low-carbon living and the use of renewable fuel sources for heating.